securesystemslab/zippy/doc/graal.md

 ## Unittest

 The subproject `edu.uci.python.test` includes a set of tests that we currently use.
-The `mx unittest` command runs all JUnit test it can find in the current _suite_.
+The `mx junit` command runs all JUnit test it can find in the current _suite_.
 The following command runs all the unit tests with their class paths matching the pattern, `python.test`.

-    $ mx unittest python.test
+    $ mx junit

 Alternatively, you can run